yunguan-wang/MisTic-Wanglab/README.md

 ```

 * Note that the algorithm will not necessarily train `20` epochs due to the implementation of an early stopping mechanism.
 So no need to panic.
+* Although `20` works well based on our experiments, in general a larger number number of epochs such as `50` might be used for larger datasets.

 4. Transcript misassignment correction